 What a Pain!
 Kids and Growing Pains

-These are all signs that you're getting bigger and growing up.
-But for some kids, growing up comes with something doctors call growing pains.
+You're getting bigger and growing up.
+But for some kids, growing up comes with something called growing pains.

 What Are Growing Pains?

 Growing pains aren't a disease.
 You probably won't have to go to the doctor for them.
 But they can hurt.
-Usually they happen when kids are between the ages of 3 and 5 or 8 and 12.
-Doctors don't believe that growing actually causes pain, but growing pains stop when kids stop growing.
+Usually they start when kids are between the ages of 3 and 12.
+Doctors don't believe that growing actually causes pain, but growing pains do stop when kids stop growing.
 By the teen years, most kids don't get growing pains anymore.

 Kids get growing pains in their legs.
-Most of the time they hurt in the front of the thighs (the upper part of your legs), in the calves (the back part of your legs below your knees), or behind the knees.
+Most of the time they hurt in the front of the thighs (the upper part of your legs), in the calves (the back part of your legs below your knees), or shins (the front part of your legs below your knees), or behind the knees.
 Usually, both legs hurt.

 What Causes Growing Pains?

-Growing pains don't hurt around the bones or joints (the flexible parts that connect bones and let them move) — only in the muscles.
-For this reason, some doctors believe that kids might get growing pains because they've tired out their muscles.
-When you run, climb, or jump a lot during the day, you might have aches and pains in your legs at night.
+Growing pains don't hurt around the bones or joints (like your knees or ankles) — only in the muscles.
+For this reason, some doctors think that kids might get growing pains when they run, climb, or jump a lot during the day.
+When you are more active than usual, you might have aches and pains in your legs at night.